induktio/thinker/Details.md

 Thinker also adds support for custom factions that are not aliens while using this feature.
 Installing this mod doesn't require any extra steps since the files are bundled in the zip file.

-1. Download the latest version that includes `ac_mod` folder in the zip.
+1. Download the latest version that includes `smac_mod` folder in the zip.
 2. Extract all the files to Alpha Centauri game folder.
 3. Open `thinker.ini` and change the configuration to `smac_only=1` ***OR*** start the game with command line parameter `terranx_mod.exe -smac`
 4. When smac_only is started properly, the main menu will change color to blue as it was in the original SMAC, instead of the SMACX green color scheme.
-5. The game reads these files from `ac_mod` folder while smac_only is enabled: alphax.txt, helpx.txt, conceptsx.txt, tutor.txt.
+5. The game reads these files from `smac_mod` folder while smac_only is enabled: alphax.txt, helpx.txt, conceptsx.txt, tutor.txt.
 Therefore it is possible to keep the mod installed without overwriting any of the files from the base game.
-6. To install custom factions while using this mod, just edit `ac_mod/alphax.txt` instead of the normal `alphax.txt` file and add the faction names to `#CUSTOMFACTIONS` section.
+6. To install custom factions while using this mod, just edit `smac_mod/alphax.txt` instead of the normal `alphax.txt` file and add the faction names to `#CUSTOMFACTIONS` section.
 Note that you only have to extract the faction definitions to the main game folder because the same files are used in smac_only mode.

 See below for some custom faction sets.
 The factions can be played in both game modes and they are also fairly balanced overall.